-A team of scientists at The Scripps Research Institute (TSRI) in La Jolla, California has published a study that shows the structure of the viral machinery that Lassa virus uses to enter human cells.
+A team of scientists at Scripps Research (Scripps Research) in La Jolla, California has published a study that shows the structure of the viral machinery that Lassa virus uses to enter human cells.

-The TSRI team, led by VHFC researcher Dr. Erica Ollmann Saphire, spent a decade deciphering the viral structure of a deadly pathogen that causes thousands of deaths in West Africa every year.
+The Scripps Research team, led by VHFC researcher Dr. Erica Ollmann Saphire, spent a decade deciphering the viral structure of a deadly pathogen that causes thousands of deaths in West Africa every year.
 Solving the structure is a key step towards developing a basis for vaccine design.

 The study’s first author, Kathryn Hastie, initiated the study as a graduate student in Dr. Ollmann Saphire’s lab in 2007, and tenaciously carried the project forward with help from collaborators at Tulane University and Kenema Government Hospital in Sierra Leone.